Violent clashes escalate in Bolivia over election dispute

-LA PAZ, Bolivia (AP) — Bus drivers armed with sticks and rocks tried to break through street blockades in a second week of protests against Bolivian President Evo Morales in a dispute over election results.
+LA PAZ, Bolivia (AP) — Bus drivers armed with sticks and rocks tried to break through street blockades Tuesday in a second week of protests against Bolivian President Evo Morales triggered by a dispute over election results.

-Demonstrators supporting Morales and backers of opposition leader Carlos Mesa also clashed Tuesday in downtown La Paz.
-Police fired tear gas to disperse both sides.
+Demonstrators supporting Morales and backers of opposition leader Carlos Mesa also clashed in downtown La Paz, while police fired tear gas to disperse both sides.

 Violent clashes a day earlier left 40 people injured in the cities of Cochabamba and Santa Cruz.
 Police said 20 people were detained.